 GEDDIE, JOHN, Presbyterian clergyman and missionary; b.
-10 April 1815 in Banffshire, Scotland, only son of John Geddie and Mary Menzies; d.
+10 April 1815 in Banffshire, Scotland, only son of John Geddie and Mary Benzies; m.
+21 Sept.
+1838 Charlotte Leonora Harrington MacDonald at Antigonish, N.S.; d.
 14 Dec.
 1872 at Geelong, Australia.

 John Geddie’s family immigrated in 1817 to Pictou, Nova Scotia, then the centre of the timber trade in the province.
 There they joined the Secession Church under Dr Thomas McCulloch*.
 John was educated at the Pictou grammar school and Pictou Academy.
 During his formative years the young man worked with his father as a clockmaker, but spent many hours reading books sent by the London Missionary Society.
 When he was 19 he made a public profession of religion and enrolled in theology courses under Dr McCulloch.
 Geddie was licensed to preach by the presbytery of Pictou on 2 May 1837.
-After working in various congregations he was called to Cavendish and New London, Prince Edward Island, on 13 March 1838 and was ordained there.
-On 21 Sept.
-1839 at Antigonish, N.S., he married Charlotte Lenora Harrington MacDonald, who was to bear him eight children.
+After working in various congregations he was called to Cavendish and New London, Prince Edward Island, and was ordained there on 13 March 1838.
+On 21 Sept. at Antigonish, N.S., he married Charlotte Leonora Harrington MacDonald, who was to bear him eight children.

-Geddie organized a school which the natives began to attend, and he printed school books in their language on his press.
-His wife, a doctor’s daughter, dispensed medicines and attempted to discourage the natives from following some of their old customs.
+Geddie organized a school which the people of Aneityum began to attend, and he printed school books in their language on his press.
+His wife, a doctor’s daughter, dispensed medicines and attempted to discourage the islanders from following some of their old customs.
 To prevent the habit of strangling widows, she took the women into her home.
-In 1857 the Geddies were joined by the Reverend George N. Gordon* and his wife, who were killed by natives in 1861.
+In 1857 the Geddies were joined by the Reverend George N. Gordon* and his wife, who would be killed by people of the neighbouring Erromango island in 1861.
 In 1863 a mission vessel, Dayspring, was sent from Pictou to assist in the work.
 The money to build her had been raised mainly from Sunday school collections and mite boxes, one of which was in practically every Presbyterian home in the area.
-Aboard Dayspring were more missionaries including the Reverend James Douglas Gordon, to carry on the work of his slain brother, the Reverend Donald Morrison and his wife, and the Reverend William McCulloch, son of Thomas McCulloch.
+Aboard Dayspring were more missionaries, including the Reverend James Douglas Gordon, to carry on the work of his slain brother, the Reverend Donald Morrison, and his wife, and the Reverend William MacCullagh.

 After 15 years at their post Geddie and his wife returned to Nova Scotia on furlough.
 While in Canada Geddie received a dd from Queen’s University at Kingston, but he spent most of his time in Nova Scotia visiting churches and recounting the dramatic tale of the mission.
-He also worked at revising his translation of the Book of Psalms into Aneiteumese.
+He also worked at revising his translation of the Book of Psalms into the Aneityumese language.

-The Geddies were back in Aneiteum on 5 Sept.
+The Geddies were back in Aneityum on 5 Sept.
 1866, but the missionary’s health was deteriorating.
-He spent the remaining years of his life in the New Hebrides and in Australia mainly working on his translations of various books of the Bible into Aneiteumese.
+He spent the remaining years of his life in the New Hebrides and in Australia mainly working on his translations of various books of the Bible into Aneityumese.
 He finished a translation of the New Testament, and at the time of his death was working on the Old Testament.

-John Geddie’s death was widely reported in the Nova Scotia press where his work had been greatly admired.
+John Geddie’s death was widely reported in the press of Nova Scotia, where his work had been greatly admired.
 As a memorial a fund of $6,000 to assist the widows and orphans of missionaries was announced by the Home and Foreign Record of the Presbyterian Church of the Lower Provinces in May 1873.

 Cite This Article